"Welcome to BBC2

 - Mood Whiplash: There's been more than a few instances where the topic turns a bit grim and sombre.
 Of course, the panellists always point this out and make up for it right afterwards.

 [Following a discussion on the state funeral of the Unknown Soldier with full military honours, in the presence of a guard made up of 100 VCs and 100 women each of whom had lost their husband and all their sons during the Great War]

 Jack Dee: That was a very funny round, I think.

 Sue Perkins: Be interesting to see if we can pick it up from there!

-Most Annoying Sound: Invoked in "Imbroglio"; the buzzers were all purposefully annoying sounds.
-John got a loud buzzing insect, Frank got a yapping dog, Sean got a crying infant, and Alan, of course, got the forfeit klaxon.
+- Most Annoying Sound: Invoked in "Imbroglio"; the buzzers were all purposefully annoying sounds.
+John got a buzzing mosquito, Frank got a yapping dog, Sean got a crying infant, and Alan, of course, got the forfeit klaxon.

 Stephen: Apart from the, um... well you know who you are, don't you? [beat] And, I tried it, and it was a disaster.

 - Not So Above It All: Stephen Fry, whose main role is to rein in the panel when they go too far.
 When he loses his composure, it's often the funniest moment of the show.

 - A spectacular example occurred in Series E, where he deftly disarmed Rob Brydon (who had been repeating the last few words of everything he said) and then bungled his very next line, which was of course "They say of the Acropolis where the Parthenon is..."